-The June 2020 Bi-Monthly competition has three highly commended images.
+The June 2020 Bi-Monthly competition has two highly commended images.

-"Orderly Queue" by Lorraine Poole:
+"Born to be Wild" by Lorraine Poole:

 I was at the petrol station today and it was so busy I had to queue.
 Whilst sitting in my car waiting I spotted two motorcycles pull into the forecourt but these weren't your average bikers.
 Luckily my camera was sitting on my passenger seat so I grabbed it, got out of my car (still in queue) and said a quick hello, took some very quick shots and got back into my car, in the space of no more than 30 seconds.
 I just love spontaneous documentary photography!

 "Pilgrim praying by the Ganges, Haridwar" by David Stephen Pollard: